 After you have done the silk thread embroidery just lightly press the back of the work using slight steam on the iron- this will give the whole silk thread a beautiful sheen

 Knitting yarn is used for knitting, ofcourse, what else.
-It has different thickness, referred to as Yarn weight.
+It has a different thickness, referred to as Yarn weight.
 Learn more about the different types of knitting yarn here.

 Cord is used for couching embroidery, making jewellery, crafting, leather sewing, binding, wrapping, stringing, knotting, lacing, or beading.

-Actually you can crochet with anything, even embroidery floss.
+You can crochet with anything, even embroidery floss.
 The yarns mentioned earlier can also be used for doing crochet.
-But there is a special yarn used for crochet which has a beautiful sheen.
-It can be used to make beautiful doilies and other crochet things and to create string art
+But there is a special yarn used for crochet that has a beautiful sheen.
+It can be used to make beautiful doilies and other crochet things and to create string art.

 Related post: How to embroider on clothes – 10 steps to perfection.